antoinedme/antoinedme/README.md

 **Embedded Systems Engineer**, I received a master's degree from ECE Paris and had the opportunity to share my time between Europe and South-East Asia and Asia Pacific countries.
 I specialized in Internet-of-Things, playing around with electronics components and controllers.

-I love **creative arts and science**, I do sell my own paintings and offer some visual art services, like websites and brand visual identity creation.
-I am always interested in creating mobile apps or IoT solutions to impact the world.

 Find some of my repositories:

 - https://github.com/antoinedme/experience-iot